sonata-project/SonataMediaBundle/README.md

     - sonata.media.cdn.server             : The local http server (default)
     - sonata.media.cdn.panther            : Panther Portal
+    - sonata.media.cdn.fallback           : Fallback, use the fallback fallback (the http server) if the Media is not yet flushed on the CDN

 More services will be available in the futur depend on your contributions :)